Updated September 19, 2023.

 Trace the circle onto canvas (13, 14, 16, or 18 mesh is best) using an extra-fine marker made for marking fabric (I like PIGMA Microns).
 Off-center and along one column of canvas holes, draw a line.
 This line will be where each row turns.

 Pick a color scheme and gather threads from your stash in this color.
 Flat and stranded threads work best because the Bargello will look smooth.
 If you use rounded threads, do not pick ones that won’t fluff when stitched.
-For example silk/wool blends are great metallic braids are not.
+For example, silk/wool blends are great, but metallic braids are not.

 In your mix of threads do not use multi-colored overdyes, although overdyes that are semi-solid shades of the same color are fine.
 Do not use many metallics because they will attract attention to themselves.
 Hand-dyed ‘solid’ threads are fine.

 The smoother your stitching, the more the Bargello will look like fabric or ribbons, a look we want here.

 After your canvas is dry, start at one edge on the circle somewhere near, but not at, the top of the left side.
 Following the chart below make a row of Straight Gobelin over three threads.

 When you get to the line, you will need to decide two things.
 First, decide if this bottom stitch will belong to the row on the right or on the left.
 Every row will use the same side.